 The Ping G700 Irons will be the newest addition from the leading club maker in 2018 and the impressive product is being pitched as a game changer for mid-to-high handicappers.

-Hot on the back of the launch of the Ping G400s, a very attractive looking set of G700 irons are being launch – and for once they aren’t being aimed at those lower handicap golfers who can already play the game well.
+Hot on the back of the launch of the Ping G400s, a very attractive looking set of G700 irons are being launch – and they aren’t being aimed at those lower handicap golfers who can already play the game well.

 The G700 irons have been cleverly designed to increase the distance a golfer can hit without losing the forgiveness that most amateurs need.
 So you’re actually getting a very nice club that will undoubtedly improve your game.